 Although schools must be accountable for helping all children achieve, providing effective teaching for all children in every classroom every day, the Campaign is based on the belief that schools cannot succeed alone.
 Engaged communities mobilized to remove barriers, expand opportunities and assist parents in fulfilling their roles and responsibilities to serve as full partners in the success of their children are needed to assure student success.
 View this infographic to learn more about the Campaign’s approach to building a movement around early-childhood literacy.

 For more information on the Campaign, please visit gradelevelreading.net.

 (October 2017; total time: 7 minutes, 44 seconds)

 Two hundred and fifty people gathered on October 5th, 2017, for a Community Update Breakfast to learn about the Suncoast Campaign for Grade-Level Reading.
 This video provides a recap of some of the exciting work taking place in Manatee and Sarasota counties.

 The Suncoast Campaign for Grade-Level Reading is a communitywide effort in Manatee and Sarasota counties to help all children, especially those from low-income families, succeed in school by ensuring they read on grade level by the end of third grade.
 Part of a nationwide movement, our region is focused on addressing the most common issues and obstacles that impact a child’s ability to read.
-We are proud to be part of the over 285 Campaign for Grade-Level Reading communities in the U.S. and two of 16 in Florida.
+We are proud to be part of more than 360 Campaign for Grade-Level Reading communities in the U.S.